Svyat-Programmer/playermaker/README.md

 **How to Run the Project**
 1. git clone https://github.com/Svyat-Programmer/playermaker.git
 2. Navigate to the project directory: cd playermaker
+3. Build the project using Maven: mvn clean package
-3. Build the Docker image: docker build -t playermaker .
+4. Build the Docker image: docker build -t playermaker .
-4. Run the Docker container docker run -p 8080:8080 playermaker Now the application is accessible at http://localhost:8080.
+5. Run the Docker container docker run -p 8080:8080 playermaker Now the application is accessible at http://localhost:8080.

 **API Endpoints**